ananthakumaran/ananthakumaran.github.com/_posts/2023-01-01-solving_n_plus_1_queries_on_rails.md

 second attempt works might be entirely accidental, it is quite possible some future changes on ActiveModelSerializer might break it.

-I keep remembering [what color is your function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) when thinking of a solution.
+I kept remembering [what color is your function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) when thinking of a solution.
 The ideal solution would be something that clearly separates the two parts of the problem.
 One set of methods that defines the data load part and another set of methods that handles the serialization